exercism/fsharp/exercises/concept/role-playing-game/.docs/instructions.md

 ## 1. Introduce yourself

 Write the content of the `introduce` function.
+Note that the `Name` field of the `Player` record is an `Option`.
-Stealthy players may be hiding their name and will be introduced as `"Mighty Magician"`.
+Stealthy players might want to hide their name by leaving it set to `None` -- such players will be introduced as `"Mighty Magician"`.
 Otherwise, just use your name to introduce yourself.

 ```fsharp